google/lk_onload_stub/README.md

 Linux recv, recvfrom, recvmsg, recvmmsg all support passing this flag, for both TCP and UDP sockets.

+### SO\_TIMESTAMPING: raw hardware timestamps

+Support requesting `SOF_TIMESTAMPING_RAW_HARDWARE` requests even on devices that do not implement this feature.

+Intercept setsockopt `SO_TIMESTAMPING` requests to rewrite as a request for software timestamps.

+A follow-on patch will intercept recvmsg timestamps to convert software timestamps to appear to be hardware timestamps.

+A follow-on patch will intercept getsockopt to return the same `SO_TIMESTAMPING` flags as previously set by setsockopt, even if intercepted.

 ## Background

 [Onload](https://github.com/Xilinx-CNS/onload) is a high performance